weakish/docs-en/views/realtime_v2.md

 * Windows desktop
 * Game platforms like Cocos Creator and Egret

-Feel free to take a look at their source code on our [GitHub](https://github.com/leancloud).
-You are welcomed to talk to us if you have any problems or needs.
+Feel free to take a look at their source code on our [GitHub page](https://github.com/leancloud).
+You are welcome to talk to us if you have any problems or needs.

-## Glossary
+## Core Notions

 The concepts mentioned below will be used frequently in our further documentations.
 It would be helpful if you could familiarize yourself with them.